jasperf/laravel-vuejs-interview-questions/README.md

 13. Axios Errors - How do you debug them?
 What tools do you use for it?
 14. How is the Vue Js Browser support these days?
 15. How do you perform testing in vuejs & Laravel?
+16. What is your favorite feature of Laravel?

 ## Code Questions

+1. I've already created a database table that I want to use with Laravel's ORM.
+How would I setup a class to do that?
+2. Laravel comes with a PHP CLI called artisan.
+What is your favorite artisan command?
-16. Give us an example of Vue *created()* and *mounted()* as you applied it in your last app.
+3. Give us an example of Vue *created()* and *mounted()* as you applied it in your last app.
 Do explain why this was set up this way.
-17. Form Validation - How do I validate a zip Dutch code / email address / password w 15 chars, at least one lower, upper case letter, one special char and one number?
+4. Form Validation - How do I validate a zip Dutch code / email address / password w 15 chars, at least one lower, upper case letter, one special char and one number?
-18. SEO issues in SPA - How do you deal with this with Vue routing to register users with Google Analytics?
+5. SEO issues in SPA - How do you deal with this with Vue routing to register users with Google Analytics?
-19. When registering a tablet or mobile as a quest to your application what can you find out about the device with server side code and what with frontend code?
+6. When registering a tablet or mobile as a quest to your application what can you find out about the device with server side code and what with frontend code?
 What plugins and or packages do you recommend?
-20. Vue Key Modifier - give an example of one used in one of your projects
+7. Vue Key Modifier - give an example of one used in one of your projects
 ```
 Route::group(['prefix' => 'dashboard', 'middleware' => ['auth', 'subcheck'], 'namespace' => 'Dashboard'], function () {
 ```